 Salesforce’s scale in the software space

-Salesforce was trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of ~33.4x on February 21, 2017, higher than Microsoft’s ~12.6x.
-SAP and Oracle had multiples of ~14.3x and 10.0x, respectively.
+Salesforce was trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of ~24.6x on June 15, 2016.
+This was higher than Microsoft’s ~9.4x.
+The same metric was ~10.8x for SAP and 8.7x for Oracle.

 Salesforce’s dividend yield

-Microsoft’s forward annual dividend yield was ~2.4% as of February 21, 2017, and Oracle’s and IBM’s yields were ~1.4% and ~3.1%, respectively.
+Microsoft’s forward annual dividend yield was ~2.9% as of June 15, 2016.
+Oracle’s and IBM’s forward annual dividend yields were ~1.6% and ~3.7%, respectively, as of May 18.
 Unlike its peers in the software space, Salesforce doesn’t pay dividends.

 Investors who want exposure to Salesforce could consider investing in the SPDR S&P 500 ETF (SPY).
 SPY has a ~29% exposure to application software.
 It invests ~0.23% of its holdings in Salesforce.
 In the final part of our series, we’ll see what analysts are recommending for Salesforce.